 The Group adopts the acquisition method in accounting for the acquisition of subsidiaries.
-On acquisition the cost is measured at the fair value of the assets given, plus equity instruments issued and liabilities incurred or assumed at the date of exchange plus any costs directly attributable to the acquisition.
+On acquisition the cost is measured at the fair value of the assets given, plus equity instruments issued and liabilities incurred or assumed at the date of exchange.
 The assets acquired and liabilities and contingent liabilities assumed in a business combination are measured at their fair value at the date of acquisition.
 Any excess of the fair value of the consideration over the fair value of the identifiable net assets acquired is recorded as goodwill.